 - A warm beanie to keep your head warm when there are strong winds.

-My advice for you would be not to spare the money and hire a personal porter that can at least carry your sleeping bag and mattress.
-The lighter the weight you carry on your shoulders, the easier it is for you to mount the never-ending steps of the Dead Woman’s Pass.
+My advice for you would be not to spare the money and hire a personal porter who can at least carry your sleeping bag and mattress.
+The lighter the weight you have on your shoulders, the easier it is for you to mount the never-ending steps of the Dead Woman’s Pass.

-The best time to do the Inca Trail
+The Best Time to Hike the Inca Trail

-Now that we have visited the Peruvian Andes in the low season (well, relatively low, as Cusco seems to be full of tourists all year round) we know why the high season is the best time to go there.
+Now that we have visited the Peruvian Andes in the low rainy season (well, relatively low as Cusco seems to be full of tourists all year round) we know why the high dry season is the best time to go there for a hike.

-Because what really matters is the dry sunny weather that is more likely to happen during the high winter season from May to August.
-In this period, nights and early mornings can be rather cold.
-But it gets pretty warm during the day.
-And, believe me, it is much nicer to walk around the historical Inca ruins and take beautiful photos when the sun is out and the sky is clear blue.
+We have learned from our own experience that dry sunny weather really makes all the difference when hiking high in the mountains for several days.
+And you are much more likely to have it in the high winter season from May to August.
+During this period, nights and early mornings can be rather cold but it gets pretty warm at daytime.
+As someone who had to climb the damp and steep Inca stairs under heavy tropical rain, I can assure you it is much nicer to walk around the historical Inca sites and take beautiful photos when the sun is out, and the sky is clear blue!

 It stands to reason that the low season from November to March is called rainy.
 During this period, it can rain almost on a daily basis.
-We arrived in Cusco at the end of March, which is the end of the low season, and were greeted with a heavy shower on our arrival.
-All in all, we spent there 11 days, including the Inca Trail.
-Most of them were grey and cloudy, even when it didn't rain.
+We arrived in Cusco at the end of March, which is supposed to be the end of the low season, and were greeted with a heavy shower.
+All in all, we spent in Cusco region 11 days, including the trek.
+Most of these days were grey and cloudy, even when it didn't rain.
 Luckily, the first two days of the Inca Trail were pretty warm and sunny.
-Yet, once we entered the cloud forest, the weather changed for the worse, and in the morning of the 4th day, we had to march our last 6 km to Machu Picchu under heavy rain, arriving at the view of the Sun Gate completely shrouded in fog.
+Yet, once we entered the cloud forest, the weather changed for the worse, and in the morning of the 4th day, we had to march our last 6 km to Machu Picchu under the rainstorm, arriving at the view of the Sun Gate completely shrouded in fog.
 That moment was a bit frustrating, even though the rest of the day at Machu Picchu made up for the first disappointment in full.

-As you, probably, already know, according to the regulations introduced by the government of Peru, only 500 people per day can enter the Inca Trail.
+You might already know that, according to the regulations introduced by the government of Peru, only 500 people per day can enter the Inca Trail.
 Of these, the majority are local guides and porters.
-In the end, only 200 tourists a day are allowed to set out on the trek.
+In the end, only about 200 tourists a day are allowed to start the trek.
 That is why if you want to do it in high season, you have to rush and book your permit as soon as possible.
 Once they come out at the beginning of January, they sell out like hot pies.

 On the other hand, it is much easier and even cheaper to book your permit in low season because there are fewer people eager to trek in the rain.
-We booked our permits for the last day of March two months in advance because all other dates from April 1st till the end of August were already sold out.
-But when we were in Cusco we asked around and some tour agencies were ready to sell their Inca Trail Package for the unsold dates in March with a significant discount.
-However, you get a good price at the expense of good weather.
+We booked our permits for the last day of March two months in advance since all other dates from April 1st till the end of August were already sold out.
+However, when we were in Cusco, we asked around and some tour agencies were ready to sell their Inca Trail Package for the unsold dates in March with a significant discount.
+Just bear in mind in this case that you get a good price at the expense of good weather.
 So you need to weigh for yourself all pros and cons: to look for a cheaper bargain in the low season with bad rainy weather or pay the full price in the high season when good weather is guaranteed.

 Classic Inca Trail: History and Present